Blazers PF Grant Nominated for Western Conference Player of the Week

 The Portland Trail Blazers forward was among the nominees for Western Conference Player of the Week.

-Golden State Warriors guard Stephen Curry and Boston Celtics forward Jayson Tatum have been named the NBA Western and Eastern Conference Players of the Week, respectively, for Week 2 of the 2023-24 season (Oct.
-30 – Nov.
-5). pic.twitter.com/Nxmustx70g— NBA Communications (@NBAPR) November 6, 2023
+West: Anthony Davis and Cam Reddish (LAL), Luka Dončić (DAL), Shai Gilgeous-Alexander (OKC), Jerami Grant (POR), Nikola Jokić (DEN) and Alperen Sengun (HOU) https://t.co/NbNPKDBljw

-The honor was ultimately given to Golden State Warriors guard Stephen Curry, who averaged 30.3 points, five rebounds and 4.8 assists per game as his team went 3-1.
+The honor was ultimately given to Minnesota Timberwolves guard Anthony Edwards, who averaged 31.3 points, 6.3 rebounds and 468 assists per game as his team went 4-0.
+Reigning league MVP Joel Embiid won the honors in the Eastern Conference.

-Other nominees alongside Grant were Anthony Davis (Los Angeles Lakers), Luka Dončić (Dallas Mavericks), Anthony Edwards (Minnesota Timberwolves), Nikola Jokić (Denver Nuggets) and Victor Wembanyama (San Antonio Spurs).
+Other nominees alongside Grant were Anthony Davis (Los Angeles Lakers), Cam Reddish (Lakers), Luka Dončić (Dallas Mavericks), Shai Gilgeous-Alexander (Oklahoma City Thunder), Nikola Jokić (Denver Nuggets) and Alperen Sengun (Houston Rockets).

-Grant averaged 24.8 points, 4.5 rebounds and 1.5 assists in the four Blazers games this week.
-In those games, the Blazers beat the Toronto Raptors, Detroit Pistons and Memphis Grizzlies while losing a rematch to the latter last night.
+Grant averaged 30.5 points, seven rebounds and three assists in the two Blazers games this week.

-With Anfernee Simons out for an extended period of time, Grant will have to step up both as a leader off and on the court, and it seems like he’s doing just that.
+With Malcolm Brogdon and Scoot Henderson out for the foreseeable future, Grant will have to step up both as a leader off and on the court, and it seems like he’s doing just that.

 Loading comments...